paulherron/jquery_slugular/README.markdown

 * Suggest something sensible as a slug, including converting to a `lowercase_and_underscored` format and transliterating special characters, e.g. `á` becomes `a`.
 * Be unobtrusive.
 It should be possible to override the suggested slug, and not have the plugin interfere once you've done this.
 * Give some visual indictation whether you're using the suggestion provided, or have manually overridden it.
-* Allow multiple source fields to be combined into a single slug, e.g. `first_name` and `last_name` can be combined into one slug.
+* Allow multiple source fields to be combined into a single slug, e.g. `first_name` and `last_name` are concatenated.

 Usage